 The process for analyzing biological data is patterned after the multimetric approach advocated by U.S. EPA in their technical guidance for developing biocriteria (Gibson et al., 1996, Barbour et al.,1995).
 Metric values calculated from all test sites are compared to the reference condition (= metric scoring criteria) developed for the MBSS (Stribling et al., 1998, Southerland et al., 2005).
-Each of the metrics is assigned the appropriate bioassessment rating score according to the reference condition and its metric scoring criteria (Table 6).
+Each of the metrics is assigned the appropriate bioassessment rating score according to the reference condition and its metric scoring criteria (Table 4).
 The rating scores for the metrics are averaged to an overall bioassessment score for each site.
 The overall score for a site is assigned to a narrative category:

-• 4.0 - 5.0 Good
+- 4.00 5.00 Good

-• 3.0 - 3.9 Fair
+- 3.00 3.99 Fair

-• 2.0 - 2.9 Poor
+- 2.00 2.99 Poor

-• 1.0 - 1.9 Very Poor
+- 1.00 1.99 Very Poor

 The scoring of IBI metrics was based on Maryland DNR's MBSS approach (Stribling et al., 1998, Southerland et al., 2007).
 The IBI approach involves scoring each metric as 5, 3, or 1, depending on whether its value at a site approximates, deviates slightly from, or deviates greatly from conditions at the best reference sites.
 According to MBSS methods, threshold values for each selected metric are established as approximately the 10th and 50th (median) percentile values for reference sites.
 For each positive metric, values below the 10th percentile are scored as 1; values between the 10th and 50th percentiles are scored as 3; and values above the 50th percentile are scored as 5.
 Scoring for negative metrics is reversed (e.g. values below the 50th percentile are scored as 5; values above the 90th percentile are scored as 1).
 To develop an overall index, a mean of all metric scores is calculated, resulting in an index scaled from 1 to 5.
+Benthic data entry process to assure adherence to MBSS process is described in Appendix T - Benthic Sample Data Entry Procedures.

-Integration of biological assessment results, physical habitat quality, stream stability (cross sections), pebble count, land cover characteristics, and selected water chemistry characteristics will provide the Anne Arundel County WPRP with a mechanism for rating the overall health of a given watershed and to monitor trends within County watersheds as regular data collection continues.
+Integration of biological assessment results, physical habitat quality, stream stability (cross sections), pebble count, land cover characteristics, and selected water chemistry characteristics will provide the Anne Arundel County BWPR with a mechanism for rating the overall health of a given watershed and to monitor trends within County watersheds as regular data collection continues.